bec-archer/SR80-Manuals/user-manual.md

 - **Repair rounds** — each round's completed checklist items (Wiper, Seal, etc.).
 If the item failed a test and went back for another round, you'll see "Round 1: ..." and "Round 2: ..." entries separately, so the history of what was done in each round is always clear
 - **Test results** — PASSED or FAILED with who tested it and when
 - **Oil samples** — Clean or Dirty, who performed it, when, and any notes
+- **Customer Contacted** — on Totaled items, shows the contact outcome and timestamp after the "Customer Contacted" action was submitted
 - **Cost** — total price with parts/labor/tax breakdown if applicable, plus manager approval status

 This card only appears when there's something to show — brand-new items that haven't been touched yet won't have it.